tcassar/settle/write_up/Analysis + Design.md

 The program should prompt the user with the details that they need to enter to create their account.
 Password entering should be hidden, as it is commonly in CLIs.
 Passwords should be confirmed through asking for confirmation, as above.
-If the passwords entered do not match, the program should ask to user re enter thir password.
+If the passwords entered do not match, the program should ask the user re-enter their password.
 The program should report a failure if an invalid path to a key is given, as here

 * Upon creating & joining a group
 ![[Pasted image 20220320221811.png]]